Winter Driving 101

 Get winter tires

-Our survey found that 76% of drivers planned to put winter tires on their cars this year.
+Our survey found that 76% of drivers planned to put winter tires on their cars in 2020.
 Smart move: winter tires can play a huge role in protecting drivers during snowy and icy conditions.
 When you swap your all-season tires for winter tires, you can benefit from:

 - Up to 50% more traction